wangsuiyuanzaizhuce/SQGKT/README.md

 - Pandas 1.2.4

 # Data and Data Preprocessing
 We provide the processed ASSISTments2009 data in the data folder.
-If you want to process it yourself, please click the link below to download the original dataset, and then run the data_process.py file to process the data.
+If you want to process it yourself, please click the link below to download the original dataset.

 # Datasets